 The 2014 percentage of 64.9 is the lowest since 1989, and it's below the long-term average for Florida.
+First quarter data for 2015 came in slightly better at 65.5 percent.

 Residential Rental Vacancies Still Tightening; Price Pressure Starting to Appear